nhungoc1508/Spacey/README.md

 **Spacey** is a webpage showing images pulled randomly from [NASA's Astronomy Picture of the Day API](https://api.nasa.gov/).

+Drag and flick the cards to go through the images.

 ## Demos from the page

 <img src="https://github.com/nhungoc1508/Spacey/blob/master/demos/demo0.png" width=800></img>